Who Am I?

 I'm a fellow athlete who gets it.

 I’ve competed in a Commonwealth Games, a World Championships, and I've run for Great Britain for a decade.
 I’ve experienced the highs of competitive sport and the excitement of chasing success.
 I’ve also experienced the lows of injury and the frustration of illness, time and time again.

 I struggled with RED-S for 5 years.
-I ticked off the token stress fracture, the chronic fatigue and the identity loss over being cast out of the sport I loved.
+I ticked off the token stress fracture, the eating disorder and the identity loss over being cast out of the sport I loved.
 I experienced all the emotions, the frustrations and the unwillingness to confront the cause of my problem.
-I know how it feels to be stuck down a health and performance hole with no idea why or how it happened.
-But now, from years of trial, error, research and experience, I know what it takes to get out too.
+I know how it feels to be stuck in a rut with no idea why or how it happened, but now, from years of trial, error, research and experience, I know what it takes to get out too.